naumanAhmed3/PrettyStraightForward-Assembler/README.md

 - Modular structure for ease of understanding and potential extension
 - Easy to use and customize for educational or experimental purposes

+### Getting started
+- Compile the main2.c and run the executable with with one of the provided text files in the command line argument.